 It offers several different viewing platforms, including a very cool one that juts right out into the water.

-To get yourself oriented, Linville Falls Visitor Center is at parkway Mile Marker 317.8.
-You’ll find a first-class campground there, and plenty of good hiking trails nearby.
+To get yourself oriented, Linville Falls Visitor Center is on the Linville River at BRP Mile Marker 317.8.
+You’ll find the first-class Linville Falls campground there, and plenty of good hiking trails nearby.

 The Linville Falls Trail leads to the Upper Linville Falls, and Linville Gorge Trail leads to Lower Linville Falls.

 Reached via the Julian Price Memorial Park picnic area along the Blue Ridge Parkway, Boone Fork Falls is another great spot for those who like hiking to waterfalls.